Culture of Florida

-The culture of Florida is similar to the rest of American Southern culture in its Northern and Central subregions, particularly around the Panhandle, but as a coastal state with multiple metro areas historically characterized by immigration, much of Florida's urban culture has been heavily influenced by immigrant populations, especially Caribbean, Latin American, Jewish, and European.
+The culture of Florida is often different in metropolitan areas than in more rural areas.
+Many parts of rural central and northern Florida are similar to the rest of American Southern culture, particularly around the Panhandle.
+In the larger cities such as Miami, Orlando, and Tampa, where there has been a large number of people moving from other parts of the United States (mostly New York, New Jersey and Illinois), and even other areas of the world, the culture is much more diverse, and has been heavily influenced by Caribbean, Latin American, Jewish, and European culture.
+Thus, modern-day Florida, from the second half of the 20th century through today, has been heavily influenced by the cultures of people moving in from foreign countries and other parts of the United States, and is often a mix of cultures, values, and ideas.

-Modern-day Florida, from the second half of the 20th century through today, has been heavily influenced by the cultures of people moving in from foreign countries and other parts of the United States.
 The state's close proximity to the ocean influences many aspects of Florida culture and daily life.
-Being a part of the American South, Florida has also long been influenced by Southern culture.
-However, the culture in the southern half of Florida does not exhibit as much of the Southern culture that is found in North and Central Florida.
-The Miami area especially has been culturally influenced by Latin and Caribbean immigration.
-Characteristics such as a Southern accent still remain in North Florida, Central Florida, and sparsely in South Florida.
+Many people in Florida are avid boaters, surfers, and divers.
+Florida is home to more charter boat companies than any state in the United States.
+Snorkeling is a popular weekend activity in southern Florida, with several sites having dive and snorkeling training.
+In northern Florida, there are many horse breeding and riding farms, and the area around Ocala is one of the centers of thoroughbred horse breeding in the world.
 Florida culture is also influenced by tourism, an important industry in the state.
+Florida is home to the largest number of cruise ships in the world, and many people work in the cruise industry.

 Cuisine

 Southern Florida has been more influenced by infusions from the various cuisines of the Caribbean, South America, and Europe, compared to Northern Florida.
 However, the cuisine of the Southern United States is popular throughout the whole state.
 Florida is most often associated with seafood, key lime pie and Floribbean cuisine.
-Citrus production is a major industry and citrus fruits are widely consumed.
+Citrus and strawberry production are major industries and the fruits are widely consumed, with strawberries seen as a winter and spring staple.
+Strawberry shortcake is especially popular with around 200,000 sold each year during the 11-day Florida Strawberry Festival.
+Less conventional strawberry desserts such as strawberry,pizza are enjoyed by tourists.
 Tropical fruits are grown in South Florida and are widely used in Florida cuisine.
 Barbecue is especially popular throughout the state, where many barbecue competitions are held annually.
 The development of Florida cuisine has drawn on the cuisines of the southeastern United States, the Bahamas, Colombia, Spain, Cuba, and the rest of the Caribbean, as well as being influenced by national and worldwide trends.
 Florida attracts immigrants from places around the world as well, many of whom bring their native cuisine with them.